beukueb/myflq/README.md

 ###Test files
 Click [here](https://cloud-hoth.illumina.com/s/6nsamiEr4SNk) to get access to a project with forensic samples that can be used to try out MyFLq.

+##Workflow for a local MyFLq installation
+Start the app as described in the 'Options for running MyFLq' section.

+###Register to create a user account
+To use the application, you need to register.
+This will enable the system to keep track of your analyses.

+- Choose user name and password to complete the registration form.

+###Login

+- Fill in your user name and password in the upper right corner and click the login button.

+###Workflow
+After a succesfull login, you end up on the MyFLq workflow page displaying condensed instructions on how to proceed with the setup, analysis and results.
+Detailed instructions can be found in the 'Help' section of the application.

+In a nutshell:
+####Setup loci and alleles
+- __Database setup__: Create a new database for your analysis by supplying a name and clicking the '__Create db__' button.
+Your database name should now be displayed with the option to delete it.
+- __Primers setup__: Select your database from the Dbname pulldown.
+Browse to select a loci file (CSV format), click the '__Upload__' button.
+You will be redirected to the 'Setup' page, but the uploaded file will not be displayed in the current version of the software.
+- __Adding alleles__: Select your database from the Dbname pulldown.
+Browse to select an allele file (CSV format), click the '__Upload__' button.
+Similar to the primers setup, you will be redirected to the 'Setup' page, but the uploaded file will not be displayed in the current version of the software.
+- __Commit settings__: Select your database from the Dbname pulldown and click the '__Commit__' button to store your input into the database.
+Similar to the primers setup, you will be redirected to the 'Setup' page

+####Analysis
+- __Submit analysis request__: Select your database from the Dbname pulldown.
+Browse to select a fastq file with the sequences you want to analyse, or alternatively choose a previously uploaded one.
+- __General__ & __Alignment__: Adjust the parameters to your requirements or use the defaults.
+See 'General options for analysis' under the 'Workflow on BaseSpace MyFLq' section for a detailed description.
+Click the '__Submit__' button to add your analysis to the queue.
+- __Progress__: A progress table now lists your analysis status and will be periodically refreshed.
+When the analysis is completed, the entry is removed from the table and you can proceed to the 'Results' section.

+####Results
+- __All results__: The table shows the result sets for all completed analyses.
+You can select a result set by clicking the radio button next to its status, then click the '__Visualize result__' button to display the data.
+- __Analysis details__
+    - __Parameters__: Summary of the analysis parameters as entered in the 'Setup loci and alleles' section
+    - __Profile__: Report of the analysis.
+See 'Review results' under the 'Workflow on BaseSpace MyFLq' section for a detailed description.

+###Test files
+A sample loci ([loci.csv](https://github.com/beukueb/myflq/blob/master/src/loci/myflqpaper_loci.csv)) and alleles ( [alleles.csv](https://github.com/beukueb/myflq/blob/master/src/alleles/myflqpaper_alleles.csv)) data file are available in the git repository.
+You will need to supply your own Fastq sequence file to perform an analysis.

 ##More information
 - Original paper: [My-Forensic-Loci-queries (MyFLq) framework for analysis of forensic STR data generated by massive parallel sequencing](http://dx.doi.org/10.1016/j.fsigen.2013.10.012)